I have never tried cannabis and quite possibly never will, but far too many people have had their lives ruined due to prohibition.

 In office, I will work to pass legislation to end the Orwellianly named "Right to Work" laws that have crushed the ability of workers to band together and demand fair pay and benefits.

-I am not religious, and religion has no place in our government - but part of what makes our country great is that people have the freedom to believe in and practice whatever religious traditions they like, so long as they do not infringe on the rights of others, or and so long as they keep their religion out of our government.
+Part of what makes our country great is that people have the freedom to believe in and practice whatever religious traditions they like, so long as they do not infringe on the rights of others, or and so long as they keep their religion out of our government.

 If you oppose Sharia law, you should oppose Christian law and Jewish law and Hindu law, and so on.